Climate of Hyderabad, Sindh

-The climate of Hyderabad is semi-arid, featuring too little rain to feature the tropical savanna climate.
+The climate of Hyderabad is Subtropical semi-arid, featuring too little rain and too cool to feature the tropical savanna climate.
 The days are hot and dry, usually going up to extreme highs of 40 C, while the nights are cool and breezy.
 Winds usually bring along clouds of dust, and people prefer staying indoors in the daytime, while the breezes at night are pleasant and clean.

 In recent years Hyderabad has seen heavy downpours.
 In February 2003, Hyderabad received 105 mm of rain in 12 hours, due to a sudden climate change.
 The years 2006, 2007 and 2009 saw close competition to this record rainfall.